charbelsan/world-modality-vla/README.md

 This reports:

 - action MSE on the chosen split,
-- world-token accuracy per prediction horizon k (for models B/C).
+- world-token Top‑1 and Top‑5 accuracy per prediction horizon k (for models B/C/C_no_world_input).

 ## 6. Real robot inference on SR100